-The mandate to locate, preserve, and protect the last vestiges of Lincoln Highway cabin courts is being addressed to varying degrees in all of Iowa's Lincoln Highway counties, and the Youngville site could help to unify these efforts
+The mandate to locate, preserve, and protect the last vestiges of Lincoln Highway cabin courts is being addressed to varying degrees in all of Iowa's Lincoln Highway counties, and the Youngville site could help to unify these efforts www.route40.net/index.shtml Any U.S. 40 site would have to include the LH.

-The café was not damaged and on the following Monday morning, as the fire marshal investigated what was soon labeled as arson, workers from Roster Masonry were donating their time and expertise and began a major facelift on the Café's exterior: applying a special elastic-type paint to the stucco and finishing all the red trim [photo]. yv3.jpg (123624 bytes) The cafe, fortunately unscathed, was able to open on schedule Tuesday, May 4th, with all three local news affiliates covering the story.
-The farmer's market season opened May 28th with the ominous backdrop of the cabin cinders
+The café was not damaged and on the following Monday morning, as the fire marshal investigated what was soon labeled as arson, workers from Roster Masonry were donating their time and expertise and began a major facelift on the Cafe's exterior: applying a special elastic-type paint to the st Website Spotlight.